There’s something magical about relaxing under a starry night sky.

 Twinkling constellations rise over the trees to give the Buffalo National River true storybook status at night.
 To celebrate the area’s impressive dark skies, the National Parks Service (NPS) offers a number of educational, ranger-led programs.
 They also team up with local astrological societies to host star parties throughout the year.

-🏠 Where to stay: This quiet hideaway in Flippin, Arkansas provides an ideal home base for a more remote retreat.
+🏠 Where to stay: This quiet hideaway in Flippin, AR provides an ideal home base for a more remote retreat.
 Rolling acreage right outside your door means little light pollution, so you can enjoy sweeping views of the Ozarks and the skies above right from your spacious deck.

 Located in: Garfield County, UT